guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 AI generated IR-maps, but if anyone edits and makes one actually usable, please let me know and submit a working copy of corrected ir-map.

-* ir-map-AWOL-projector.yaml
+* irmap-AWOL-projector.yaml
-* ir-map-benq-projector.yaml
+* irmap-benq-projector.yaml
-* ir-map-epson-projector.yaml
+* irmap-epson-projector.yaml
-* ir-map-hisense-projector.yaml
+* irmap-hisense-projector.yaml
-* ir-map-jvc-projector.yaml
+* irmap-jvc-projector.yaml
-* ir-map-optoma-projector.yaml
+* irmap-optoma-projector.yaml
-* ir-map-sony-projector.yaml
+* irmap-sony-projector.yaml

 ## Recent Changes:
+*   Revamped IR debouncing to improve responsiveness.
+*   Hardware-c6 supports SSD1306 128x32 i2c display
 *   Multiple hardware and ir-map files added to project
 *   Added support for LED light on boards C3 and C6 to act as visual feedback
 *   Pressing BOOT button of board is alternate way to start sniff mode.